-If, at any time, staff suspect that any student in their care may be a victim of abuse, or is at risk of abuse or other form of harm, they should not try to investigate, and instead inform the Designated Safeguarding Lead about their concerns as soon as possible through the use of the school's "pink form" (Record of Concern Form).
+If, at any time, staff suspect that any student in their care may be a victim of abuse, or is at risk of abuse or other form of harm, they should not try to investigate, and instead inform the Designated Safeguarding Lead about their concerns as soon as possible through the use of the school's "pink form" (Safeguarding Report Form).

 Staff must disclose any concerns they have about the possibility of a student being abused or placing themselves at risk.
 It is better to share these concerns, which may later prove to be unfounded, than to hold onto information that may have helped protect a student from actual harm.
 In many cases a student will not make a direct disclosure, but staff will be concerned because of a physical or emotional indicator.
-In these circumstances staff should still use the Record of Concern Form.
+In these circumstances staff should still use the Safeguarding Report Form as seen at the conclusion of this manual.